 Outright Vermont provides education and outreach, large-scale events and safe spaces for LGBTQ youth throughout the state.

-Vermont PBS is offering a special line-up of programming relevant to the LGBTQ community throughout the month of June.
+Vermont PBS is offering a special line-up of programming relevant to the LGBTQ community throughout the month of June (and accessible beyond June).

 NAMI, the National Alliance for the Mentally Ill, has a web section dedicated to LGBTQI issues and tips for coping and finding the right mental healthcare provider.